Arvind-Maan/Reco-Me/README.md

 and follow the user prompts :)

 This project was built for the class Introduction to Artifical Intelligence at the UofM.
-We had to choose a machine learning / artificial intelligence problem and provide a solution to it, my problem was movie recommendation with collabrative filtering as the solution to it.
+We had to choose a machine learning / artificial intelligence problem and provide a solution to it, the problem I choose was movie recommendation with collabrative filtering as the solution to it.
+This was an open ended project and I've always wondered how recommendation was done within media (music, movies, etc.) so I thought this would be a good chance to explore.

 The project gave freedom for which language you wanted to do it in, so I used this as an opportunity to learn Python.